top of page

 About the Author

 Maryke Louw is a chartered physiotherapist with more than 15 years' experience and a Masters Degree in Sports Injury Management.
-Follow her on LinkedIn, ResearchGate, Facebook, Twitter or Instagram.
+Follow her on LinkedIn, ResearchGate, Facebook, Twitter, and Instagram.

 bottom of page